jalberty2018/run-comfyui-hunyuanvideo/documentation/README_docker_runpod.md

-# Run Hunyuanvideo 1.x inference with ComfyUI and provisioning.
+# Run Hunyuan Video 1.x inference with ComfyUI and provisioning.

 ## Features